Obadah24/small-project-1/README.md

-### in brief this mini project about a simple profile applying some of concepts of React.js and also i used Charka UI.
+### in brief this small project about a simple profile applying some of concepts of React.js and also i used Charka UI.

 -Overall, this code creates a custom hook called `useScrollDirection` that determines the direction of scrolling on the page by setting up a listener for the `scroll` event on the window object.
 The hook returns the current scroll direction as its output and also i explained it in detial.